nirranjanraut/commons/README.md

         Commons.toast(YourActivity.this, "This is test toast message.");

-5) Check if your has active internet connection using below code.
+5) Check if device has active internet connection using below code.
 ---------------

         if(Commons.isOnline(this)) { // Context